Cego: Overview

 Cego has no standard or official rules.
 Every region where it is played has established its own traditional rules and they sometimes differ even within the same village.
 The following rules are for four players and largely follows those by Gerhard Baumann and Gerold Blümle, of the Black Forest Club at Schopfheim, supplemented by other sources where indicated.

-There is an auction in which players bid for various contracts or 'games' to become the declarer and play alone against the three defenders.
+There is an auction in which players bid for contracts or 'games'; the winning bidder becomes the declarer and plays alone against the three defenders.
 In normal games, the declarer aims to take more card points than the others combined.
-In special games there are different aims and in negative special games every player plays for him- or herself.
+In special games there are different aims and, in some, each plays for him- or herself.
 Deal, bidding and play are anti-clockwise.

 Deal

-The dealer deals the top 10 cards of the pack to the table, face down, and then 11 to each player in turn and in a single packet.
-The 10 table cards form the blind.
+The dealer deals the top 10 cards of the pack to the table, face down, as the blind, and then 11 cards to each player in turn and in a single packet.

 Auction

 Phase 1 - Hand games

-In Phase 1 players bid for Hand games: Solo or Ultimo.
+In Phase 1 players bid for one of the two Hand games: Solo or Ultimo.
 In these games, players use their hand cards, not the blind.